KxSystems/docs-v1/docs/ref/joins.md

              select … from quote where date = …]
 ```

-!!! warning "Further `where` constraints"
 If further `where` constraints are used, the columns will be _copied_ instead of mapped into memory, slowing down the join.

+!!! warning "One day, multiple partitions"

     If you are using a database where an individual day’s data is spread over multiple partitions the on-disk `p#` will be lost when retrieving data with a constraint such as `…date=2011.08.05`.

     In this case you will have to reduce the number of quotes retrieved by applying further constraints – or by re-applying the attribute.

 ## `asof`